KeshavKrishnaMIT/rideally-cms-php-mvcrideally-cms-php-mvc/README.md

 git clone https://github.com/KeshavKrishnaMIT/rideally-cms-php-mvcrideally-cms-php-mvc.git
 ```

-2. Move the project folder into XAMPP htdocs.
+2. Move the project folder into the XAMPP `htdocs` directory.

 3. Start Apache and MySQL using XAMPP.

-4. Create a MySQL database.
+4. Create a database named:

 ```text
 cms_dbnew
 ```

-5. Import the provided SQL file.
+5. Import the provided SQL file into the database.

-6. Open the application.
+6. Open the application in your browser.

 ```text
 http://localhost/mini_pro_rideally_v2/public/
 ```

+---

 ## Production Deployment

-The project has been successfully deployed on InfinityFree hosting.
+The project has been successfully deployed using InfinityFree hosting.

 Production URL: